 Seasonal Employment Permit/Short Term Employment Permit (9 months on, 3 months off) extension policy - **WILL NOT BE RENEWED - Expiring 31st December 2022**

 - Any Seasonal Employment Permit/Short Term Employment Permit holder working on a '9 month on, 3 month off' working pattern who will reach the expiry of their Permit (9 month limit) before 31st December 2022 does not have to leave the island for their 3 month break away from Guernsey.

-- The Seasonal Employment Permit/Short Term Employment Permit holder or their employer is able to email to request a temporary document from the Population Management Office.
-The temporary document would be issued for a period of 3 months, which will be treated as 'off-island' residence for the purposes of the Population Management Law.
+- The Seasonal Employment Permit/Short Term Employment Permit holder or their employer is able to email to request a Discretionary Resident Permit (temporary document) from the Population Management Office.
+The Discretionary Resident Permit would be issued for a period of 3 months, which will be treated as 'off-island' residence for the purposes of the Population Management Law.
 This means that the Permit holder will not lose their eligibility to undertake '9 month on, 3 month off' working pattern.

 - The Permit holder will continue to be conditional on working within the same role for the same employer during this period, as they were on their previous Seasonal Employment Permit/Short Term Employment Permit.

-- Upon expiry of this temporary document, the Permit holder's employer will need to apply for a further 9 month Short Term Employment Permit (now called a Seasonal Employment Permit), with the expectation that the Permit holder will take their 3 month break away from Guernsey on expiry of this new Permit.
+- Upon expiry of this Discretionary Resident Permit, the Permit holder's employer can apply for a further 9 month Short Term Employment Permit (now called a Seasonal Employment Permit), with the expectation that the Permit holder will take their 3 month break away from Guernsey on expiry of this new Seasonal Employment Permit.